 Master’s Degree in Organizational Psychology: Students

 Parya Gorji is a master’s level student in the Organizational Psychology program in Los Angeles.
-As a Bahai religious minority living in Islamic Republic of Iran, Parya was barred from earning higher education from accredited universities and colleges in Iran.
-At the age of eighteen, she left her mother country to immigrate to the USA in pursuit of higher education and achieving her educational and academic goals.
-Short after, in 2011, she earned a BA degree in cognitive psychology from California States University Northridge.
-Her work experiences include working in the financial industry as a customer sales and service representative, Art teacher at Art Beat Center for the Arts, and listener at CSUN Helpline.
+As a Bahai religious minority living in Islamic Republic of Iran, Parya was barred from learning higher education from accredited universities and colleges in Iran.
+At the age of eighteen, she left her mother country to immigrate to the US in pursuit of higher education and achieving her educational and academic goals.
+Shortly after, in 2011, she earned a bachelor's degree in cognitive psychology from California States University, Northridge.
+Her work experiences include working in the financial industry as a customer sales and service representative, art teacher at Art Beat Center for the Arts, and listener at CSUN Helpline.
 In 2013, she joined the Center for Innovation and Change (CIC) team as an external consultant.
-She has done three projects so far, in one of which she has designed and led a Facilitation course to prepare facilitators prior to going to client's site.
+She has done three projects so far, in one of which she has designed and led a facilitation course to prepare facilitators prior to going to client's site.
 Currently she's leading a CIC project for Goodwill WorkSource.
-Parya finds that her education at CSSP has prepared her as consultant and a practitioner, and has given her tools to hone her critical and analytical skills.
+Parya finds that her education at CSPP has prepared her as consultant and a practitioner and has given her tools to hone her critical and analytical skills.